Skip to main content

 Precision and rounding

-Rinne uses a two-phase rounding strategy to ensure financial accuracy when splitting amounts across installments.
+Rinne uses a remainder-on-last strategy to ensure financial accuracy when splitting amounts across installments, backed by a defensive safety net.

-• Math.round() (half-up rounding) is applied to every amount type for every installment
+• Math.round() (half-up rounding) is applied to compute the base value

 • All amounts are integers in cents (no floating-point)